-their distinguished plenary and invited speakers, participants, ladies and gentlemen, the half of Universitas Gadjah Mada, it is my great honor and pleasure to welcome was to the city of Yogyakarta for the 2nd International Conference on South East Asia wear's conference looks at the variety of borders that separate us as societies and as individuals.
-These are the social and cultural, psychological and political, religious and emotional borders, among others, that create barriers and precipitate conflict, inhibition, hate, and fear.
-As we move forward in the 21st century, we can new borders develop as old ones wither away.
+this year's conference looks at the variety of borders that separate us as societies and as individuals.
+These are the social and cultural, psychological and political, religious and emotional borders, among others, that create barriers and precipitate inflict, inhibition, hate, and fear.
+As we move forward in the 21st century, we can me new borders develop as old ones wither away.
 What are we to make of this?
 How can we avoid the pitfalls and negative effects of borders?
 How can Southeast Asia aspire to build an integrated future if it is also active in creating borders?
-These we the questions that motivate our presence here today.
+These ine the questions that motivate our presence here today.

-an Integral component of Universitas Gadjah Mada's Annual Conference Series, he ICSEAS provides an international platform for Southeast Asia's brightest social clonce and humanity studies scholars to engage in fruitful, policy-defining iscussions on this region's biggest problems.
-This conference series has been normously successful in channeling the progressive spirit of UGM, advancing our alversity's vision of a future built through a deeper understanding of our society and ourselves, and a Southeast Asia in which collaboration is free and robust. ccesses are shared, and our greatest minds are given the opportunity to speak to a abal audience.
+an Integral component of Universitas Gadjah Mada's Annual Conference Series, he ICSEAS provides an international platform for Southeast Asia's brightest social clence and humanity studies scholars to engage in fruitful, policy-defining seussions on this region's biggest problems.
+This conference series has been normously successful in channeling the progressive spirit of UGM, advancing our niversity's vision of a future built through a deeper understanding of our society id ourselves, and a Southeast Asia in which collaboration is free and robust, ccesses are shared, and our greatest minds are given the opportunity to speak to a abal audience.
 The ICSEAS has been a big part of this, so we're very excited to see it turn for the second of hopefully many years to come.

 making personally, I'm also proud to see so many of UGM's young students coming ward to test and debate their ideas with their future colleagues.
-This international oference will provide you with an excellent opportunity to lay the foundational cks of long-lasting friendships, and I highly encourage you to take advantage of wealth of knowledge in this room today.
+This international iference will provide you with an excellent opportunity to lay the foundational cks of long-lasting friendships, and I highly encourage you to take advantage of wealth of knowledge in this room today.
 The problems of this region-as with st problems on Earth-will be solved faster if we tackle them together.
 The one stant in our careers as academics is the relationships we build over time.
 We uld cherish these relationships.